aabbtree77/esp32-vpn/README.md

 ![gThumb02](./images/esp32-ssd1306-dht22-back.jpg "ESP32 on a custom board: Back.")

-The main appeal of the DOIT DEVIT V1 ESP32-WROOM-32 development board is that it is an inexpensive (sub 10-20$) board with an ambition to perform networking.
-A combo with MicroPython in a way realizes one's dream of a Lisp machine and brings nostalgia about the golden age of computing in 1970s and 1980s where loading a device or displaying something on a monitor required a few lines of interpreted code.
+The DOIT DEVIT V1 ESP32-WROOM-32 development board is an inexpensive (sub 10-20$) board with an ambition to perform networking.
+A combo with MicroPython in a way realizes one's dream of a Lisp machine and brings nostalgia about the golden age of computing around 1980s when activating some device or displaying text/pixels on a monitor required only a few lines of code.

 The MicroPython code here is an adaptation of this [github repo by Rui Santos][micropython-Rui-Santos] and does so much with so little.